 Two of Rivas’ friends, Roberto Rodriguez and Rodolfo Sablon, used the information he gave them to engage in insider trading through shell companies.
 Despite their lack of experience in trading, they made over $2M in profits through aggressive options trades even though their initial investment was just $100K.
 Rodriguez is accused of tipping a friend.

-Meantime, Jhonatan Zoquier allegedly made $30K because of the inside information that was transmitted to him through an encrypted messaging application used by Roberto and Zablon.
+Meanwhile, Jhonatan Zoquier allegedly made $30K because of the inside information that was transmitted to him through an encrypted messaging application used by Roberto and Zablon.
 Zoquier is accused of sharing the confidential information with a man named Jeffrey Rogiers, who allegedly made illegal trades that netted him over $50K and also tipped others.
 Those whom Rogiers is accused of tipping are said to have made over $400K.